purdue-arc/drone-delivery-website/README.md

 ## Developing

-### 1. Getting started
+### 1. Choose the environment

 #### GitHub Codespace

 This is the easiest method as it involves installing nothing on your computer.
 Make sure you have the GitHub student developer account on your account.
 This will give you free access to GitHub Codespaces.
 Next, go to https://github.com/purdue-arc/drone-delivery-website and click the `Code` button and then `Codespaces` and launch the repository.
-It should start automatically.

 #### Docker container locally